petermnhull/masters-project/README.md

 The code uses the method described [here](https://arxiv.org/abs/1903.12609) for modelling a single kirchhoff filament falling under gravity.
 It uses the EJBb version of Broyden's method with a reduced system of nonlinear equations.
 For solving the hydrodynamic forces it uses the RPY tensor.

 The thesis containing the background and extensive detailing of the axoneme model is also available for viewing.
+The slides for a final presentation are also included.

 Original repository for single filaments falling under gravity (accessed 1 October 2019): https://github.com/ekeaveny/filaments/tree/master/matlab-2d-rpy